Meet Kirsten Duggan

 It didn’t take long after that for another call to come in about a third pig found wandering the backyards of a residential area in London, Ontario.
 Needing a place to call home, Noah was received with open arms.
 At that point Kirsten said to herself, “No more” but when the calls kept coming…so did the pigs!

 Six months later, Spartacus sauntered into Kirsten’s heart…and then Wellington…and Cardi P who was only supposed to be staying for a sleepover!
 In the three years since then Ophelia, Delilah, Rosemary (now deceased), Miss Basil and Sweet Pea have come to call Sweet Acres home.
-The latest resident Pebbles, only just arrived in July of this year and is already showing clear signs of her absolute joy.
+The latest resident Sally Ann, only just arrived in the fall of 2023 and is already making friends with the other residents and showing clear signs of her absolute joy.

 In all, there are eleven potbelly pigs living at Sweet Acres.